 "Executive distributors" under our global compensation plan must achieve and maintain specified personal and group sales volumes each month.
 Once an individual becomes an executive distributor, he or she can begin to take advantage of the benefits of commission payments on personal and group sales volume.
 As a result of direct selling restrictions in China, we have implemented a modified business model utilizing sales employees and contractual sales promoters in our retail stores in addition to independent direct sellers.
-(See the discussion on China in "Geographic Sales Regions.")
+(See the discussion on China in "Business-Geographic Sales Regions.")

 Our revenue is highly dependent upon the number and productivity of our distributors.
 Growth in sales volume requires an increase in the productivity and/or growth in the total number of distributors.
-As of December 31, 2009, we had a global network of over 761,000 active distributors.
-Approximately 33,000 of our distributors were executive distributors.
+As of December 31, 2010, we had a global network of approximately 800,000 active distributors.
+Approximately 36,000 of our distributors were executive distributors.
 As of each of the dates indicated below, we had the following number of active and executive distributors in the referenced regions: Our number of active distributors has historically fluctuated from year to year based on various factors, including our business model transition in China, efforts to train and discipline distributors in Japan and changes in promotions.
+As of each of the dates indicated below, we had the following number of active and executive distributors in the referenced regions: